PAIA immedia Ecosystem

 7. SCHEDULE OF RECORDS

-immedia Studio (Pty) Ltd maintains records on the following categories and subject matters.
+The immedia ecosystem (Pty) Ltd maintains records on the following categories and subject matters.
 However, please note that recording a category or subject matter in this Manual does not imply that a request for access to such records would be honoured.
 All requests for access will be evaluated on a case-by-case basis in accordance with the provisions of the Act.

 7.1 Internal Records